 She stayed with a relative in a protection of civilians (POC) camp for some time.
 She was forced to leave when she became pregnant out of wedlock, owing to traditional gender and sexual values around marriage and having children.
 She lives in a makeshift tent with her daughter, Athieu*, who was two years old when we first met.
 “When she is playing, I laugh.
 We have fun together, we laugh together,” Nyabila says as Athieu flashes a winning smile.
 However, the lack of support means that the young mother is on her own when it comes to learning how to be a parent in the middle of a decade-long conflict.
 “I don’t have hope for the future,” Nyabila adds.

-These situations can exist independently of conflict, however the situation has made things more dire, especially for Athieu, who has been in and out of Concern’s nutrition programme in South Sudan, receiving treatment for severe acute malnutrition.
+All of this happening during a conflict can make the situation more dire, especially for Athieu, who has been in and out of Concern’s nutrition programme in South Sudan, receiving treatment for severe acute malnutrition.
+Supplies and support are more limited, and women who are further marginalised due to circumstances beyond their control are often left furthest behind.

 Nyabila* (21) and Athieu* (2) in the mother and baby room at the Concern Worldwide Nutrition Clinic in a POC in Juba, South Sudan (Photo: Abbie Trayler-Smith / Concern Worldwide; names changed to protect the identity of individuals)